popcorntime/popcorntime/README.md

 [b-dw]: https://deepwiki.com/badge.svg
 [l-dw]: https://deepwiki.com/popcorntime/popcorntime

-This is a complete rebuild of Popcorn Time
+This is a **complete rebuild of Popcorn Time**.
+Not a fork, not a patch - a fresh start with new goals and a clean foundation.

-This repository will stay up to date with ongoing development, documentation, and releases.
+This repository will be the home for ongoing development, documentation, and releases.

-#### Our goals:
+#### What's New

-- A modern, safer, and legal Popcorn Time
+- Modern, safer, and legal
-- Cross-platform apps: desktop, mobile, and TV
+- Cross-platform: desktop, mobile, and TV
 - Open source and community driven
-- Published databases for developers and researchers
+- Weekly published databases for developers and researchers
-- Play and stream local media
+- Local media playback, not just links

-Stay tuned — updates, docs, and releases will follow.
+## How Does Popcorn Time Differ?

+Other platforms like JustWatch or Reelgood act as directories.
+They show you where content might be, but they don't let you do much beyond clicking through to a service.

+Popcorn Time is different:

+- The code is public, built by and for the community.
+- Our catalog is released weekly as [Parquet](https://parquet.apache.org/) datasets for developers and researchers
+- You can play your own files, not just follow links
+- Features and direction come from contributors, not corporate agendas
+- We share strong, growing databases with everyone - we're not here to monetize discovery like the big guys

+In short: Popcorn Time combines a global streaming index with a real media player, built openly and shared freely.

 ## Tech